 << FEB.
-8, 2002 The leader of a militia-like group known as Project 7 and his girlfriend are arrested after an informant tells police the group is plotting to kill judges and law enforcement officers in order to kick off a revolution.
+8, 2002 The leader of a militia-like group known as Project 7 and his girl- friend are arrested after an informant tells police the group is plotting to kill judges and law enforcement officers in order to kick off a revolution.
 David Burgert, who has a record for burglary and is already wanted for assaulting police officers, is found in the house of girlfriend Tracy Brockway along with an arsenal that includes pipe bombs and 25,000 rounds of ammunition.
 Also found are "intel sheets" with personal information about law enforcement officers, their spouses and children.
-Although officials are convinced the Project 7 plot was real, Burgert ultimately is convicted only of weapons charges and draws a seven-year sentence; he is to be released in 2010.
-Six others are also convicted of or plead guilty to weapons charges.
-Brockway gets a suspended sentence for harboring a fugitive, but is sent to prison for violating its terms.
+Although officials are convinced the Project 7 plot was real, Burgert ultimately is convicted only of weapons charges, draws a seven-year sentence and is released in March 2010.
+Six others are also convicted of, or plead guilty to, weapons charges.
+Brockway gets a suspended sentence for harboring a fugitive, and is sent to prison for violating its terms.
 She is released in early 2008.
+On June 21, 2011, sheriff's deputies outside Missoula, Mont., stop Burgert on a suspicious vehicle report.
+Burgert leads them on a pursuit and fires multiple rounds at the deputies before fleeing on foot.
+He is wanted on two counts of attempted murder for the shootout and his current whereabouts are unknown.

 JULY 19, 2002 Acting on a tip, federal and local law enforcement agents arrest North Carolina Klan leader Charles Robert Barefoot Jr. for his role in an alleged plot to blow up the Johnson County Sheriff's Office, the sheriff himself and the county jail.
 Officers find more than two dozen weapons in Barefoot's home.
 They also find bombs and bomb components in the home of Barefoot's son, Daniel Barefoot, who is charged that same day with the arson of a school bus and an empty barn.
 The elder Barefoot - who broke away from the National Knights of the KKK several months earlier to form his own harder-line group, the Nation's Knights of the KKK - is charged with weapons violations and later sentenced to more than two years.
 In 2003, Barefoot's wife and three men, including Barefoot Sr., are charged with the murder of a former Klan member.
 In 2007, a judge rules Barefoot Sr. mentally incompetent to stand trial for murder and commits him indefinitely to a mental hospital.
-Sharon Barefoot is released from prison in July 2009.
+Sharon Barefoot was released from prison in July 2009.
+Charles Barefoot Jr. is released from federal prison in September 2011.

 AUG.
 22, 2002 Tampa area podiatrist Robert J. Goldstein is arrested after police, called by Goldstein's wife after he allegedly threatened to kill her, find more than 15 explosive devices in their home, along with materials to make at least 30 more.
-Also found are homemade C-4 plastic explosives, grenades and mines, a .50-caliber rifle, semi-automatic weapons, and a list of 50 Islamic worship centers in the area.
-The most significant discovery is a three-page
+Also found are homemade C-4 plastic explosives, grenades and mines, a .50-caliber rifle, semi-automatic weapons, and a list of